DEalog/backoffice/README.md

 Currently this is a manual task.

 To deploy run: `./preview_deploy` on the respective branch.
 To cleanup run: `./preview_deploy --cleanup` on the branch.
+Additionally you can pass a sanitized branch name as second argument to remove a different deployment.

 > You need to have access to the Dev server instance to deploy.